-The Mandela Effect and its resulting conspiracy theory gained traction when boxing legend Muhammad Ali died in June, 2016, at age 74.
+The Mandela Effect and its resulting conspiracy theory gained traction when boxing legend Muhammad Ali died in June of 2016 at age 74.
 Many people said they remembered his having died several years earlier.
 There are other examples of the Mandela Effect, such as the belief that Hurricane Katrina did not strike the Gulf Coast in August 2005 but rather four months earlier.

 Another common example of the Mandela Effect involves the “Tank Man”—the iconic image of a young man blocking a tank at Tiananmen Square in China in 1989.
 Many people today claim the protester who stood in front of the tanks was run over by the tanks.
 They say they were taught this in school, read it in their textbooks, watched the footage, and can still visualize it perfectly according to their memory.
 In reality, the man was never run over.

 Here are some other, less dramatic examples of the Mandela Effect:

 – Most of us remember the evil queen in Disney’s version of Snow White saying, “Mirror, mirror on the wall, who’s the fairest of them all?”
 In reality, the queen says, “Magic mirror on the wall, who’s the fairest of them all?”

 – The imperative “Play it again, Sam” is never spoken in the classic film Casablanca, although that movie “quote” is a familiar one in most people’s minds.

 – In The Empire Strikes Back, Darth Vader doesn’t say, “Luke, I am your father,” as many of us recall.
 Actually, he says, “No, I am your father.”

 – The Statue of Liberty is not and never has been on Ellis Island.